Granite Countertops and Radiation

 Radon is a naturally occurring radioactive gas that can be released during the decay of radioactive elements in granite countertops but more commonly it can seep into homes from underground uranium deposits, and build up to higher than normal levels inside the home.
 (See: What is Radon?)
 Most areas of Alabama are considered to be at a low or moderate risk level for excessive indoor radon levels; however we do have 15 counties that are considered high risk.
 (See: Alabama Radon Map), no matter where you live it is still a good idea to test, and know for sure.

 The Alabama Department of Public Health, along with the U.S. Environmental Protection Agency and the U.S. Surgeon General, encourages everyone to test their home for radon.
-As a public service the Alabama Cooperative Extension System sells radon test kits at wholesale prices in the Extension Offices in Alabama’s high radon counties for citizens to use to test their homes.
+As a public service the Alabama Radon Program is currently giving away free radon test kits to Alabama residents.
 (See: Where Do I Get a Radon Test Kit?)

 For more information about the possibility of radon gas coming from granite countertops, please see the EPA’s Frequently Asked Questions about this issue.
 Some additional information about this issue may be found on the Health Physics Society’s website.